(*1942, Nové Zámky - † 2016, Skalica)

 1960 - 1966 studies at the Academy of Fine Arts in Bratislava (Prof. J. Kostka)

-Authors' works are part of collections of renowned domestic and foreign galleries and institutions, for example universities in Czech Republic, Germany, Hungary, France, the Netherlands, Argentina, Brazil, Canada, Mexico and the USA and also in the collections of private owners in the U.S. and Europe.
-His firs solo exhibition took place in 1970.
+Authors' works are part of collections of renowned domestic and foreign galleries and institutions, for example, universities in Czech Republic, Germany, Hungary, France, the Netherlands, Argentina, Brazil, Canada, Mexico and the USA and also in the collections of private owners in the U.S. and Europe.
+His first solo exhibition took place in 1970.
 He also cooperated on several films (eg, Return of the Dragon, Miraculous Virgin).
-Author concluded his big theme of „Idea“ by six graphic albums.
+The author concluded his big theme of „Idea“ by six graphic albums.
 In 1989 he co-founded the Gerulata, free artistic association.